gotham29/htm-state/README.md

 - **Detection lag**: typically **1–2 seconds** at 10 Hz
 - Zero-shot unsupervised detection — *no calibration, no training data*

-This validates HTM-State as a fast, adaptive change detector suitable
+This validates HTM-State as a **fast, adaptive change detector** suitable
-for any human or machine control stream.
+for any continuous human or machine control stream.

 ---

-## 🔬 Demo 2 — Cyber Behavior Drift Detection (UNSW-NB15)
+## 🔐 Demo 2 — Cyber Behavior Drift Detection (UNSW-NB15)

 HTM-State detects **behavioral drift** in streaming network flow statistics
 derived from the UNSW-NB15 dataset.
 The system adapts online to shifting